 Winter is here!
 Maybe there’s snow where you live, maybe not.
 No problem!
 This winter activities scavenger hunt is a fun way for children to explore winter changes and practice fundamental movement skills along the way.
-In this article, you’ll find a free printable winter scavenger hunt along with a detailed description of each activity to help your child get a head start on their physical literacy skills this winter.
+In this article, you’ll find a free printable winter scavenger hunt along with a detailed description of each activity to help your child get a head start in developing physical literacy this winter.

 Winter activities scavenger hunt printable